One small step at a time

 Despite being the mainstay of the economy in many ways, agriculture has not yet managed to advance at a desired level mainly because of a lack of education and training of the farmers, low use of suitable technologies, inadequate government support, etc. The Upazila Agriculture Offices, which are responsible for providing necessary support and advice to the farmers, are often lacking in resources or inept or apathetic.

-However, with a simple innovation — requiring visitors to fill out a form with their particulars and then handing them a token that they could either put in a red box, meaning dissatisfaction with the service, or a green box, meaning satisfaction — has complete changed the way agricultural offices work.
+However, with a simple innovation — requiring visitors to fill out a form with their particulars and then handing them a token that they could either put in a red box, meaning dissatisfaction with the service, or a green box, meaning satisfaction — has completely changed the way agricultural offices work.

 People from far and wide have expressed their pleasant surprise and even commended the Lalmonihat agriculture office for this innovation.
 The district’s deputy commissioner wants to undertake similar measures at all other public offices of the district.